The members of the Boston Foundation's Investment Committee include:

 In his prior position as Executive Vice President and Chief Operating Officer of Investment Management Services, Mr. Arnott was responsible for all asset manager relationships across the John Hancock Investments and Manulife Financial platforms in the United States and Asia.

-He received his Bachelor of Arts degree in political science from Syracuse University in 1980 and his MBA from the Harvard University Graduate School of Business in 1986.
+Ron received his Bachelor of Arts degree in political science from Syracuse University in 1980 and his MBA from Harvard Business School in 1986.

-Greg Shell is a member of the International Active team at GMO, working on the U.S. sleeve of the Global Active Portfolio.
-Before coming to GMO, Greg was a Senior Equity Analyst at Columbia Management where he covered Industrial stocks.
-Previously, he was a Consultant at Bain & Co. in both the Strategy and Private Equity practice.
-Greg currently serves as the Chair of the Roxbury Prep Charter School, and the Boys and Girls Club.
-He received a Bachelor of Science degree from MIT and a Masters in Business Administration from Harvard Business School, where he was a Bert King and Robert Toigo Foundation Fellow.
+Greg received a Bachelor of Science degree from MIT and a Masters in Business Administration from Harvard Business School, where he was a Bert King and Robert Toigo Foundation Fellow.
 He is married, has two children and lives in Milton, Massachusetts.